What is the DASH diet?

 The DASH diet (Dietary Approach to Stopping Hypertension) has been consistently rated the #1 diet by US News & World Report for the last 6 years.
-Different than the fad diets that promise dramatic weight loss or change in health conditions, the DASH diet is based on sound nutrition principles that almost everyone should follow.
+Different than the fad diets that promise dramatic weight loss, the DASH diet is based on sound nutrition principles that everyone should follow.
 At Chefs For Seniors, we use the DASH diet principles to come up with a lot of our weekly menu items!

 DASH Diet Eating Plan

 The DASH diet includes lots of whole grains, vegetables, fruits, and low-fat dairy products.
 For protein, you’re encouraged to eat fish, lean meats, legumes, and nuts/seeds.

 One of the nice aspects of the DASH diet is you can eat some unhealthy foods, as long as its in moderation.
 These foods include red meat, saturated fats, and desserts.